-The Australian Kelpie, along with the Border Collie and Australian Cattle Dog, is considered the best herding dog breeds.
+The Australian Kelpie, along with the Border Collie and Australian Cattle Dog, is considered the best herding dog breed.
 They are still being used today to herd stock, not only in Australia, but they are also making a name in North America.

 The working Kelpies are easy to train and efficient for working all types of domestic stock.
 Oddly enough, Kelpies are well known for jumping on the backs of sheep when working them in the yards.
 It’s how they keep them moving.